kathy53/readings/readme.md

 Notes:
 1. To see details and more queries you can open the reading.pdf project's presentation
-2. Queries code on queries.sql
+2. Code for queries on queries.sql

 ## Conclusions
-From a csv file was design and constructed a relational database.
-To developed this project different tools and frameworks were required, for example, a conection between jupyter notebook and workbench.
-Queries to the database were performed by using one or more of aggregation fuctions, joins, functions, subqueries, stored procedures, views, and triggers.
+From a csv file was designed and constructed a relational database.
+To develop this project different tools and frameworks were required, for example, a conection between Jupyter notebook and Workbench.
+Queries to the database were performed by using one or more aggregation fuctions, joins, functions, subqueries, stored procedures, views, and triggers.
 Such queries retrieve valued information for readers, writers, publishers or even marketing staff.
-For instance, readers could find recommendation for new readings or publishers could assest athors performance.
+For instance, readers could find recommendations for new readings or publishers could assest authors performance.